I walk for several more hours.

 Time seems to slow down to give me the opportunity to enjoy the experience of my body breaking apart under that strike.

 First, several cracks and snaps resound in quick succession as my arm shatters.
-A little shiver of sensation runs along my arm, but it doesn’t hurt as much as I expected from such heavy damage.
+A little shiver of sensation runs along my arm, but it doesn’t hurt as much as I expected from such massive damage.
 My guard does cushion the impact, somewhat, but it isn’t enough to completely nullify it.
 The shock transmits through my arm and into my torso.
 At least two of my ribs splinter – which turns out to be more painful than what my arm suffered, then the shock transmits once more beyond my ribs and shakes my internal organs.
 The air is driven out of my lungs, and following it comes the blood I swallowed back earlier.

 This time, I can’t hold it down.
 I don’t even try to.
-I spew it out onto the rabbit’s face, dying its fur red – although it actually looks somewhat black under the glowing stones’ blue light.
+I spew it out onto the rabbit’s face, dying its fur red – although it really looks somewhat black under the glowing stones’ blue light.

 All of this happens in about half a second, but it feels a lot longer to me.